floooh/floooh.github.io/_posts/2023-11-11-emscripten-ide.md

 ![Browser Screenshot](/images/emscripten-ide-7.png)

-...let's get rid of the 'window chrome' by injecting our own minimal `shell.html` file:
+...let's get rid of the 'window chrome' by injecting our own minimal `shell.html` in the project directory with the following content:

 Create a file `shell.html` looking like this: